jingyi106/portfolio/population_aging_part3.md

 a.
 How serious the population aging condition is nowadays and How serious it will be in the future? <br />
 b.
 Which region have relatively more serious population aging problems?
 What are the demographic characteristics?<br />
 c.
 What’s the main reason behind the population aging and what actions can be done to address the issue?<br />
-I created some visualizations according to those ideas, and provide call-to-actions to policymakers. <br />
+I created some visualizations according to those ideas, and provided call-to-actions to policymakers. <br />
 In addition, I conducted user research in this part.
 5 personas: women who have had a birth plan recently, men who have a spouse, elderly (65+), and students majoring in public policy.
-By interviewing with them, I got suggestions for addressing the issue of population aging from their perspective.
+By interviewing with them, I got suggestions for addressing the issue of population aging from their perspectives.

 ### Part 3: Updates according to feedback from the user research and finished the deliverable via Shorthand <br />
 [Final Deliverable in shorthand](https://carnegiemellon.shorthandstories.com/Population-Aging/index.html)<br />